 As a topical agent, aloe vera can alleviate general discomfort from a bad sunburn (and has also shown some promise as a treatment for psoriasis), but imbibing this plant is a whole different story.
 Researchers believe that the complex carbohydrates found in the juice are where this plant's powers truly reside — it also contains a number of digestive enzymes, antioxidants, and a natural form of aspirin.
 With all this said, there are some promised benefits — with some having more merit than others — so get the facts and drink with care.

 Digestion: Historically, aloe vera has been used as an effective natural laxative , since the juice of the plant encourages the bowels to move and helps with elimination .
 After sipping the juice, it takes about 10 hours for aloe to get things going.
 Be careful about relying on this as a long-term cure, since using aloe regularly can affect the lining of the intestines.

 Blood sugar: Early research suggests that aloe vera juice can help lower blood sugar levels in people with type 2 diabetes.
 However, more thorough testing is needed to determine how beneficial aloe is in the situation, since studies have had conflicting results.

 Cholesterol: Although the data is considered insufficient to support this claim, there is a small amount of evidence that suggests taking aloe orally can lower cholesterol .
 Once again, more studies are needed to see if aloe fulfills this promise!

-You should be forewarned, aloe vera juice has a strong pungent taste: if you can't cope with taking it straight, blend it in a smoothie or juice.
+You should be forewarned, aloe vera juice has a strong, pungent taste.
+If you can't cope with taking it straight, blend it in a smoothie or juice.
 Try this fruity strawberry, banana, and aloe vera smoothie or our avocado, spinach, and aloe smoothie , which is perfect for a day of detox.
-The recommended serving size is one tablespoon up to two times a day.
+The recommended serving size for aloe one tablespoon up to two times a day.